 Read: How to create a table in PostgreSQL

-In Postgresql, we can extract the date between two dates inclusively using BETWEEN clause.
+In PostgreSQL, we can extract the date between two dates inclusively using the BETWEEN clause.

 Let’s understand through an example.